 It should be noted that the pupils included in the file are based on the schools they attended within the Local Authority.
 Any pupils who happened to sit exams within the Local Authority but were not part of the school cohorts will not be included in the results files.

-Note that this data source is not available for 2020.
+Note that this data source is not available for 2020 and 2021.

 Key Stage 4 – Source NPD